sboesebeck/morphium/docs/v5-vs-v6-performance.md

 > from plain document-write throughput (compare the bulk-write numbers above), not from
 > messaging with a listening receiver, and is superseded by these measurements.
 >
-> The two laptop figures were taken on the same hardware and effectively the same code, one
-> day apart — in-process one-way throughput swings ~2x with host state, so treat laptop
+> The M1 Max and M1 Ultra rows are different machines — in-process throughput simply scales
-> numbers as order-of-magnitude.
-An A/B run on 2026-08-07 (baseline vs. the 2026-08
+> with the host.
+An A/B run on the M1 Ultra on 2026-08-07 (baseline vs. the 2026-08
 > optimization round: O(1) duplicate-`_id` insert pre-check, dead messaging index removed,
 > `fullDocument` fast path) showed **no** significant change on this benchmark — with a
 > near-empty collection, throughput is bound by the per-collection write lock, exactly as